potassco/xpit/CONTRIBUTING.md

 # Contributing

-Thanks for considering a contribution to explanation_directory_prototype. ❤️
+Thanks for considering a contribution to explanation_director_prototype. ❤️

 ## How to get help or discuss possible contributions